vMarkusK/VMworld2018/README.md

 [VMworld US](/VMworldUS2018-Announcements.md)

-All Announcments from VMware and partners like NetApp and Veeam during VMworld US 2018.
+All Announcements from VMware and partners like NetApp and Veeam during VMworld US 2018.